 Seasonal elephant migrations often bring humans and elephants into violent conflict.
 Furthermore, many elephants are still captured from the wild for use as work animals.
 Thus avoiding when young elephants would need to be cared for with no immediate financial return.

 This process reduces the wild population and often results in unnecessary elephant deaths.
-Finally, Asian elephants are hunted for their tusks, hide (used for shoes in Thailand), and for their bones (used medicinally in China).
+Finally, elephants are hunted for their tusks, hide (used for shoes in Thailand), and for their bones (used medicinally in China).